Whose Line Is It Anyway? (American TV series): Hiatus

 Following the cancellation, Drew Carey went on to create the short-lived Drew Carey's Green Screen Show, which premiered in 2004 on The WB.
 The series was very similar to Whose Line?, and featured many of the same cast.
 The major gimmick on that series was that the acting was done in front of a green screen, and animators later added cartoon imagery to the scenes.

 Carey and several cast members also started touring North America with a live-action show called (Drew Carey's) Improv All-Stars.
-The show was a live stage show similar to Whose Line?, and featuring many of the same games, though also with some new ones.
+The show was a live stage show similar to Whose Line?, and featured many of the same games, though also with some new ones.
 The live shows started in 2003, and since 2006, are only seen on occasion, mostly due to Carey's current television obligations.
 Colin Mochrie, Brad Sherwood and Drew Carey performed at the Just for Laughs festival in Montreal as "Improv All-Stars" in 2003 and 2004.
 Since 2005, Mochrie and Sherwood have toured semi-regularly as An Evening With Colin and Brad.

 The show was recorded on Stage 29 at Paramount Studios.

 Greg Proops and Ryan Stiles presented Stiles & Proops Unplanned, a live improv comedy show based on the successful Baddiel and Skinner Unplanned format that took place at Centaur Theatre in Montreal, Quebec, Canada in July 2008.
 They also tour with former co-star Jeff Davis under the name Whose Live Anyway? doing live improv.

 CW revival

 In February 2013, Ryan Stiles revealed in an interview that he would be returning to Los Angeles in April for a new season of Whose Line, hosted by Aisha Tyler and featuring the original cast of the U.S. version.
 The revival was later officially announced on March 1, 2013.

 Whose Line Is It Anyway? returned to television in 2013, this time on The CW, with Colin Mochrie, Ryan Stiles, and Wayne Brady all returning, with Aisha Tyler taking the role of the host.
 Brady, who became host of a revival of Let's Make a Deal in 2009, began to concurrently star in Let's Make a Deal and Whose Line Is It Anyway? when the 2013 revival began.
-Brady continues to star in both shows as of 2024.
-In addition to the traditional rotating fourth improv player (often drawn from same pool of regulars that appeared on the original show), a new feature was that of a "special guest".
-This fifth player would not necessarily have an improv background, but would still participate in some of the improv games.
+In addition to the traditional rotating fourth improv player (often drawn from the same pool of regulars that appeared on the original show), a new feature was that of a "special guest".
+This fifth player would not necessarily have an improv background but would still participate in some of the improv games.

-The initial 2013 summer run was made up of twelve half-hour episodes with the three veteran players joined by a featured player, along with a different special guest for each episode who would play in some of the games.
+The initial 2013 summer run was made up of twelve half-hour episodes, with the three veteran players joined by a featured player, along with a different special guest for each episode who would play in some of the games.